simple-warfare/bevy_northstar/README.md

 This crate has the following Cargo features:

 - `stats`: Enables pathfinding benchmarks.
 Useful to get an idea of how much time it's using per frame.
+- `parallel`: Enabled by default.
+Disable default features to run grid builds single-threaded if needed for WASM.

 # Quick Start